SHRISTI-125/Alarm_Clock/README.md

 # Alarm Clock ~ Simple but Effective
-This Program is simply based on conditional statement where approach is defined in effective manner that Clock rings on exact time.
+This Program is simply based on conditional statement.
+Hre the approach is defined in effective manner that the Clock rings on exact time.